-This symmetric index lies between $0$ and $1$ and takes the value $1$ when the two partitions agree perfectly up to a permutation.
-Thus, by comparing pairs of elements, this index does not need to review all the permutations of studied partitions and its computation is efficient.
+This symmetric index lies between $0$ and $1$ and takes the value of $1$ when the two partitions perfectly agree up to a permutation.
+Thus, by comparing pairs of elements, this index does not need to review all the permutations of studied partitions, making its computation efficient.

-Although, the expected value of the \textit{Rand Index} for two random partitions does not take a constant value and its taken values are concentrated in a small interval close to $1$ (\cite{meilua2007comparing}).
-The \textit{Adjusted Rand Index} (ARI) proposed by \cite{hubert1985comparing} enables to overcome such drawbacks.
-This corrected version assumes the generalized hypergeometric distribution as the model of randomness, that is to say partitions are chosen randomly such that the number of elements in the clusters are fixed.
-The general form of this index which is the normalized difference between the \textit{Rand Index} and its expected value under the generalized hypergeometric distribution assumption, is as follows: This index is bounded by $1$, and takes this value when the two partitions are equal up to a permutation.
-It can also take negative values, which corresponds to a less agreement than expected by chance.
+The expected value of the \textit{Rand Index} for two random partitions does not take a constant value and its values are concentrated in a small interval close to $1$ (\cite{fowlkes1983method}).
+The \textit{Adjusted Rand Index} (ARI) proposed by \cite{hubert1985comparing} enables us to overcome such drawbacks.
+This corrected version assumes the generalized hypergeometric distribution as the model of randomness, that is to say partitions are chosen randomly so that the number of elements in the clusters can be fixed.
+The general form of this index which is the normalized difference between the \textit{Rand Index} and its expected value under the generalized hypergeometric distribution assumption, is as follows: The quantity MaxIndex in Equation (\ref{arif}) is the maximum value of the index regardless of the marginal numbers.
+This index is bounded by $1$, and takes this value when the two partitions are equal up to a permutation.
+It can also take negative values, which corresponds to less agreement than expected by chance.